Caputh, Perth and Kinross

 Caputh (/ˈke:pəθ/ KAY-pəth) is a parish and village in Perth and Kinross, Scotland.
-It lies on the A984 Coupar Angus to Dunkeld road about 6 mi southeast of Dunkeld and 8 mi west of Coupar Angus.
+It lies on the A984 Coupar Angus-to-Dunkeld road, about 6 mi southeast of Dunkeld and 8 mi west of Coupar Angus.

-It stands on the River Tay.
+It stands on the banks of the River Tay.

 The parish includes the East Cult standing stones.

 A 120m wide cairn, known as Cairnmore, was removed to facilitate farming in the 19th century.
 Remains of an important Roman fort still exist nearby at Inchtuthill.
-Cleaven Dyke is near Meikleour in the same Parish and was long-thought to be Roman too, but is now regarded as being a substantial Neolithic cursus.
+Cleaven Dyke is near Meikleour, in the same parish, and was long-thought to be Roman too, but is now regarded as being a substantial Neolithic cursus.

 Dunkeld was partly in Caputh parish until 1891.

 Education

-The village has a primary school - Glendelvine Primary School built in 1876.
+The village has a primary school, Glendelvine Primary School, built in 1876.

 Notable people

-Rev Peter Colin Campbell was parish minister 1845 to 1854 before going to Aberdeen University where he served as Principal.
+Revd.
+Peter Colin Campbell was parish minister 1845 to 1854, before going to Aberdeen University, where he served as principal.

-From 1869 to 1893 Rev Theodore Marshall was minister of Caputh.
+From 1869 to 1893 Revd.
+Theodore Marshall was minister of Caputh.
 In 1908 he was elected Moderator of the General Assembly of the Church of Scotland.
 He died during his year in office.

-The famous singer, Belle Stewart, was "born in a bow tent on the banks of the River Tay on 18 July 1906 in...
+Belle Stewart, an influential twentieth-century traditional singer, was "born in a bow tent on the banks of the River Tay on 18 July 1906 in...
 Caputh".